A long history of algorithm update work:

 Glenn Gabe is an avid blogger and has written many posts about Google’s core algorithm updates.
 Glenn’s posts cover a number of important topics from analysis to remediation to case studies.
 Below you will find several of Glenn’s posts covering Google’s core updates:

-- Based on the latest core update on May 4, 2020: The May 2020 Google Core Update – 4 Case Studies That Emphasize The Complexity Of Broad Core Update
+- The May 2020 Google Core Update – 4 Case Studies That Emphasize The Complexity Of Broad Core Update

 - The September 2019 Google Core Update – Case Studies, health and medical volatility, Discover impact, “baby algorithms”, and revisiting the “kitchen sink” approach to remediation